Dental Implant Dentures — Lancaster, TX

 Dentures That Feel More Like Your Own Teeth

 At Lancaster Family Smiles, Dr. Gupta wants to help everyone get the most from their dentures.
 Fortunately, the look, feel, and function of traditional appliances can be dramatically improved with dental implants.
-These titanium posts mimic the function of tooth roots to give your dentures unmatched strength and stability, helping you to eat your favorite foods again and regain your self-confidence as well.
-If you want to experience all the benefits of implant dentures in Lancaster, contact us anytime to schedule a consultation!
+These titanium posts mimic the function of tooth roots to give your dentures unmatched strength, stability and comfort, helping you to eat your favorite foods again and regain your self-confidence as well.
+If you want to experience all the benefits of dental implant dentures in Lancaster, TX, contact us anytime to schedule a consultation!

-Why Choose Lancaster Family Smiles for Implant-Retained Dentures?
+Why Choose Lancaster Family Smiles for Dental Implant Dentures?

-Although implant-retained dentures are a great choice for many people, Dr. Gupta will make sure they’re right for you before making a recommendation.
+Although implant dentures are a great choice for many people, Dr. Gupta will make sure you’re a good candidate for them before moving forward with your treatment.
 Here are some of the factors she’ll be looking at during a consultation:

 - Your overall health and dental history